Attachment Theory & Fear of Death e-Learning 1.5 CPD Hours / 5 OPD ACA

 I'm a clinical psychologist and board approved supervisor in Melbourne, Australia.
 I work clinically with teenagers, adults and older adults and over the last decade have worked across public, private and education sectors and presented several in-person workshops on attachment theory, gender identity and several other areas of interest.
 I love presenting workshops, and adapting my content for online audiences and exploring ways of making that content as interesting and varied as possible.

 I have been presenting live workshops on attachment theory since 2017 to hospital teams, educators, and private audiences and continue to facilitate live training events upon request or through webinars like the recorded one offered here.
-In 2021 we released our Attachment Theory in Clinical Practice 8 hour CPD eLearning course - since then we have had over 700 practitioners access the training, and the feedback has been amazing.
+Since releasing Attachment Theory in Clinical Practice in November 2021 we have had 1000+ practitioners join us, and the feedback has been amazing!
 It’s been a delight to facilitate and enjoy a community of practitioners who are committed to learning and are similarly inspired by Attachment Theory.